Sam Mizrahi

 Sam Mizrahi (سام میزراهی or سام مزراحی; סם מזרחי, born 1971) is an Iranian-born Canadian real estate developer who is active in Toronto.
 Mizrahi is currently the president of a number of corporations, including Mizrahi Developments, Mizrahi Inc. and Mizrahi Enterprises Inc. He is best known for being the developer of The One skyscraper at the intersection of Yonge and Bloor streets in Toronto.
-In 2015, Toronto Life named him the 45th most influential person in Toronto.
+In 2015, Toronto Life named him the 45th-most-influential person in Toronto.

 Early life

-Mizrahi was born in Tehran in 1971 to Iranian Jewish parents, Shamoil and Ziba Mizrahi.
+Mizrahi was born in Tehran, Iran, in 1971 to Iranian Jewish parents, Shamoil and Ziba Mizrahi.
 His father was a business owner who owned and operated shops in the famous market of Tehran.
-The family immigrated to Canada in 1977, two years before the Iranian Revolution, when Mizrahi was six years old.
+The family immigrated to Canada in 1977, two years before the 1979 Iranian Revolution, when Mizrahi was six years old.
+Mizrahi is Jewish and has described his upbringing as part of the Iranian Jewish community that emigrated from Iran during that period.

 Career

 In 1992, Mizrahi formed a dry cleaning company known as Dove Cleaners.
 DoveCorp, as it came to be known in 2004, operated both in retail dry cleaning and commercial linen cleaning.
 Mizrahi listed the company on the TSX Venture Exchange in 2005 and ran it until 2007, when it filed for restructuring.

 Mizrahi is the founder and President of Mizrahi Developments, a real estate developer that has developed projects in Toronto that include 133 Hazelton, 181 Davenport, 128 Hazelton and Forest Hill Jewish Centre, and 1451 Wellington in Ottawa.
 In 2024, his company initiated court-supervised restructuring proceedings to support the completion of the 1451 Wellington development.
 In 2011, Mizrahi started development of his first condominium project, a 9-story building in Toronto known as 133 Hazelton Residences.
 Three years later, in 2014, he made headlines when he purchased land at the southwest corner of Yonge Street and Bloor Street for development of what he called "The One", the tallest residential building in Canada.